Get

 Wipe It Off

 Does your dog drool all the time?
-It would help if you had a cloth to wipe the drool off the mouth before it embeds onto the pup’s fur or stains your furniture.
+It can help to have a cloth to wipe the drool off their mouth before it embeds into the pup’s fur or stains your furniture.

 cleaning the sofa with a blue microfiber cloth